safesit23/INT214-Statistics/workshop/05-Cleaning.md

   products %>% distinct()
 ```

-Now, datat is ready to analyze.
+Now, data is ready to analyze.
 Let's find:

 - Gross sales of all products from this datasets.
 - Number of all products from this datasets.